 - Poor oral care hygiene (inadequate brushing or flossing), especially in children.

 - Any trauma or illness affecting enamel development in children.

 Facts You Should Know Before Opting for Teeth Whitening

 Here are a few factors that will help you understand what you can expect from the teeth whitening procedure:

 During the process, active ingredients are used to open pores in your teeth and remove stains temporarily.
 Professional teeth whitening is an incredibly safe procedure if performed correctly.
 Your teeth will re-mineralize and rehydrate naturally after each whitening session.

 Most of the teeth whitening products available in the market use similar active ingredients to whiten your teeth.
 Opt for custom-fitted whitening trays as they ensure that every tooth receives even and consistent coverage.

 Sensitivity after the Procedure

-It is completely normal for your teeth to become sensitive after whitening.
-This is because they become temporarily dehydrated after the procedure which reduces their ability to insulate the nerve from temperature changes.
+It is entirely normal for your teeth to become sensitive after whitening.
+This is because they become temporarily dehydrated after the procedure, which reduces their ability to insulate the nerve from temperature changes.
 The sensitivity usually disappears after 12-36 hours.
 Dentists generally recommend a fluoride treatment to nourish your teeth and promote rehydration.
 Some people may also experience mild gum irritation.